dotnet/aspnetcore/README.md

 any nupkg produced by the repo are copied into the local `.nuget` folder to be picked up by subsequent repositories.
 The subfolders are built in dependency order.

+This project is part of ASP.NET vNext.
+You can find samples, documentation and getting started instructions for ASP.NET vNext at the [Home](https://github.com/aspnet/home) repo.